 - You cannot use Premium networking as a backup for Standard.
-If, during an outage for Standard networking (e.g., due to a fiber cut), you reclassify your traffic as Premium, it will be treated as Standard for the duration of the outage.
+If during an outage for Standard networking (for example, due to a fiber cut) you reclassify your traffic as Premium, it will be treated as Standard for the duration of the outage.

 - If you plan on moving significant amounts of traffic (>5Gbps) from Standard to Premium independent of an outage, you will need to contact your account manager.

 Premium and Standard Tiers Recap

 Global Network Services

 |Network||Routing||Inbound: Traffic across the globe enters Google's Global network at a

 Your traffic rides Google's high-quality global backbone network to egress at Google's global edge POP closest to your user.

 |Inbound: Traffic enters Google's network via peering or transit only in the

 region you have deployed the destination GCP resources in.

 Traffic is sent to the internet via peering or transit that is local to the GCP region where the traffic originates.